selldone/components/ui/barcode/README.md

-# SBarcode
+# UBarcode

-Add barcodes to your Vue application super easily with SBarcode!
+Add barcodes to your Vue application super easily with UBarcode!

 Supported barcode formats:
 `CODE128`